temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ```
 <!--SNIPEND-->

-The other data type you'll create create is `Periods`.
+The other data type you'll create is `Periods`.
 This struct contains information about how long the Subscription lasts.

 <!--SNIPSTART subscription-workflow-go-subscribe {"selectedLines": ["11-16"]}-->